JNNderitu/JNNderitu/README.md

 - 📫 How to reach me **jamesnderitu269@gmail.com**

-- ⚡ Fun fact **want to derive value from data?
-I do that seamlessly using Actuarial science concepts, Excel, Python, Power BI & SQL.
+- ⚡ Fun fact, **want to derive value from data? gotcha🙂 I do that seamlessly using Actuarial science concepts, Excel, Python, Power BI & SQL.**
 - python here does not refer to animal🐍 or maybe an insect😂**

 <h3 align="left">Connect with me:</h3>